Mikesch-mp/icingaweb2-module-grafana/README.md

 Please continue reading in the [contributing chapter](CONTRIBUTING.md).

 ## Donations
 This module is and will always be free of charge.
-But if you feel the urge to make the developer happy, you can donate an item from his [Amazon wishlist](https://www.amazon.de/hz/wishlist/ls/1QS5BHOL5V7AE?&sort=default) :)
+But if you feel the urge to make the developer happy, you can donate item(s) from his [Amazon wishlist](https://www.amazon.de/hz/wishlist/ls/1QS5BHOL5V7AE?&sort=default) :)